 In the morning, students will visit local businesses such as Procter & Gamble, Kroger, Toyota, GE Aviation, or much more and have the opportunity to compete in business problem-solving challenges that will test students' ability to solve business problems leveraging technology solutions.
 For example, at P&G, students must present their ideas on how P&G could better leverage technology to more effectively market their products.
 At Kroger, campers have been asked how Kroger could waste less food by utilizing technology creatively.
 Further, students have the chance to speak with professionals and managers at these companies about their job, their company, and even potential internship opportunities.

 In the evening, students work on their capstone project: the Technology Optimized Business Enterprise, or TOBE Competition.
 In this competition, each team will design their own business start-up plan: anything from an app to a store!
 Students receive guidance from their company visits and program staff, and present their projects on Saturday at the concluding banquet in front of a panel of celebrity judges.

-To apply to the IT Careers Camp, go to To apply to the IT Careers Camp, go to interalliance.org/itcc.
-2016 applications are due April 8.
-Acceptances will be delivered by April 15th.
+To apply to the IT Careers Camp, go to To apply to the IT Careers Camp, go here.
+2017 application due date is April 30, 2017.
+Acceptances will be delivered on a rolling basis.